 The number of layers that are removed, and the type of repair that is required, will determine the length of time a patient spends in the office.
 This ranges from a minimum of 2 hours to half a day.

 Patient Selection is important, as MOHS Surgery is by no means the appropriate procedure for all skin cancers.
 It is however the treatment of choice for certain types of sun-induced skin cancers such as basal cell carcinoma, squamous cell carcinoma, and some melanomas, as well as other unusual types of growths, if they meet certain specific criteria.
 These include cosmetically sensitive or functionally critical locations around the eyes, nose, lips and ears, large-size, rapid growth, poorly defined edges, recurrence, and unusual microscopic characteristics upon initial biopsy.

 Our Nursing and Clerical Staff consists of a dedicated team of approachable individuals who are attuned to the concerns and needs of patients requiring this special type of surgery.
 They will facilitate all aspects of the procedure, from scheduling the appointment, to making the surgical visit as comfortable as possible, to providing appropriate education in post -operative care .
 Our technical staff consists of individuals who are exceptionally skilled in the important process of preparing tissue specimens so that Dr. Shah may appropriately analyze them.

 Our Surgical Facility

-Our Surgical Facility occupies a modern suite of offices physically independent from the Dermatology Associates' offices a floor above.
-With 3 operating rooms, a state-of-the-art pathology laboratory, and a waiting room that provides comfortable seating, music, TV, beverages and snacks, we feel that we have created an environment that is conducive to the specific needs of patients requiring this special type of surgical procedure.
+Our Surgical Facility occupies a modern suite of offices physically independent from the Dermatology Associates' offices.
+With 4 operating rooms, a state-of-the-art pathology laboratory, and a waiting room that provides comfortable seating, music, TV, beverages and snacks, we feel that we have created an environment that is conducive to the specific needs of patients requiring this special type of surgical procedure.